Shoaib0403/aircraft-flight-simulation-matlab/README.md

 # Aircraft Flight Simulation (MATLAB)

-This project is a *MATLAB-based aircraft flight simulation*, created while following a YouTube tutorial.
+This project is a *MATLAB-based aircraft flight simulation*, created while following a YouTube tutorial by Higher Meditations.
 It models the basic dynamics of an aircraft and simulates flight behavior under different conditions.

 ##Tools Used